lvodev/vocalmeet-assignment/wp-content/plugins/vocalmeet-elementor-addon/README.md

   - Replaces click-to-add with a modal to create a product.
   - Persists recent products in `localStorage`, lets you pick them, and auto-fills the widget setting.
   - Adds the widget to the canvas with the created product ID when possible.
-- `assets/js/elementor-widget.js` — Frontend script for the widget; provides a simple modal-based product creator when interacting with the widget in Elementor preview.
 - `assets/css/elementor-widget.css` — Basic styling for the widget placeholder and display.

 ## How to Run